The Poet-Lawyer, Attorney Bernice Espinoza

-Bernice Espinoza assumed the sobriquet of “poet-lawyer” after a formative classroom confrontation with a Berkeley college professor who charged that she must choose between poetry and the law.
+Bernice Espinoza assumed the sobriquet of “poet-lawyer” after a formative confrontation with a Judge who charged that she must choose between poetry and the law.
 He urged her to be a poet.
-She chose instead to be both.
+Instead, Espinoza chose to be both.

-Espinoza moved to the North Bay 10 years ago.
-She was in Sonoma for the first four of those years, the only self-identifying woman of color in the Public Defenders Office (where sensitivity and cultural competency can have a decisive role in client defense).
-There, “Bere” was inspired to begin teaching “know your rights” classes in the community.
+She moved to the North Bay ten years ago.
+She was in Santa Rosa for the first four of those years, the only self identifying woman of color in the Public Defenders office (where sensitivity and cultural competency can have a decisive role in client defense).
+There “Bere” was inspired to begin teaching in “know your rights” classes in the community).

-Cincinnatus Hibbard: Bernice Espinoza, could you elaborate on the meaning of ‘poet-lawyer?’
+Bernice Espinoza, could you elaborate on the meaning of “poet-lawyer?”

-Bernice Espinoza: … I am a weaver of words for community, love and story-telling—in and out of the courtroom.
+… I am a weaver of words for community, love, and story-telling — in and out of the courtroom.

 I have a little PTSD and ADHD.
 For me, poetry was and is a form of therapy.
-It was my therapy before I had an opportunity to have “therapy.”
-[For my process] there is not an English word equivalent for desahogar.
-Its literal meaning is “to stop drowning.”
+It was my therapy before I had an opportunity to have “therapy.” [ for her process ] there is not an English word equivalent for “desahogar.”
+It’s literal meaning is “to stop drowning.”
 But what it figuratively means is to stop drowning in emotion or feeling and release all your pain and suffering.
 Poetry was always my way to desahogar or stop from drowning.

-For a lot of immigrants or children of immigrants—Latiné youth, there is a stigma around mental health treatment, but there is an acceptance of art.
-Shared at floricantos [Mexican-American music and literary art events], the poetry has a healing power not just for oneself, but for our communities.
+For a lot of immigrants or children of immigrants — latine youth, there is a stigma around mental health treatment but there is an acceptance of art.
+Shared at Flor y Cantos [ Mexican-American music and literary art events ], the poetry has a healing power not just for oneself, but for our communities.

-Learn more: Sonoma Immigrant Services can be reached at sonomaimmigrant.org.
-Bernice Espinoza’s work as a ‘removal defense attorney’ is funded through a grant from The Secure Families Collaborative (established by the county and county council in 2018 and now an independent nonprofit).
-She invites readers interested in contributing to visit sonomacountysecurefamilies.org.
+Learn More : Sonoma Immigrant Services can be reached at www.conomaimmigran.org.
+Bernice Espinoza’s work as a “removal defense attorney” is funded through a grant from The Secure Families Collaborative ( established by the county and county council in 2018 and now an independent nonprofit.
+They need help.
+Bernice will be the featured poet at April 4th edition of The Found Poet poetry series at The Big Easy in Petaluma.

 A Poem by Bernice Espinoza